aineniamh/squirrel/README.md

 ## Installation

+Install from bioconda with `conda` or `mamba`, e.g. `conda create -c bioconda -c conda-forge -n squirrel -y squirrel`.

+Or:

 1. Clone this repository and ``cd squirrel``
 2. if `mamba` is not installed, run `conda install -n base mamba`
 3. ``mamba env create -f environment.yml``